Urban Sun Capital runs its whole raise on Mownt.

 The compliance overhead was outpacing the deal pace.

 As USC’s raise pace increased, the manual compliance overhead became the bottleneck.
 Every new deal added documentation work that didn’t scale, and every new LP added a fresh stack of date-tracked attestations that had to be kept current across spreadsheets and email threads.
+The admin, not the deal flow, was setting the ceiling on how fast USC could raise.

 USC’s founder couldn’t find a platform that enforced compliance server-side and felt institutional enough for sophisticated LPs.